State Aid Programs

 Note: For additional information on learning what the California Dream Act is, please click on the video below:

-The Full-Time Student Success Grant is a financial aid program for Cal Grant B and Cal Grant C recipients attending a California community college full-time.
+The Student Success Completion Grant is a financial aid program for Cal Grant B and Cal Grant C recipients attending a California community college full-time.
 The program is designed to encourage students to maintain full-time status.
-On top of the $1,672 annual Cal Grant B and $1,094 annual Cal Grant C awards paid at community colleges, the Full-Time Student Success Grant pays full-time Cal Grant B or C recipients an additional $1,000 annually.
+On top of the $1,672 annual Cal Grant B and $1,094 annual Cal Grant C awards paid at community colleges, the Student Success Completion Grant pays full-time Cal Grant B or C recipients up to $4,000 annually.
 All full-time community college students receiving Cal Grant B or C will be offered this assistance, and only full-time students can receive this benefit.

-Note: For additional information on learning what the Full-Time Student Success Grant is, please click on the video below:
+Note: For additional information on learning what the Student Success Completion Grant is, please click on the video below: